Spring Undergraduate Research Conference

 Organized with unit delegates from:

-College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • Honors College • Krannert School of Management • Office of Undergraduate Research • Purdue Libraries & School of Information Studies and Archives & Special Collections • Purdue Polytechnic Institute
+College of Agriculture • College of Education • College of Engineering • College of Health and Human Sciences • College of Liberal Arts • College of Pharmacy • College of Science • John Martinson Honors College • Mitchell E. Daniels, Jr. School of Business • Office of Undergraduate Research • Purdue Libraries & School of Information Studies and Archives & Special Collections • Purdue Polytechnic Institute

 Other Opportunities to Showcase Your Work